Sunilshah-7/Sunilshah-7/README.md

 - 🧑‍🎓I'm currently studying Masters in Computer Science at George Washington University, School of Engineering and Applied Sciences.
 - I am currently working as Student Ambassador for Open Source Program Office in GWU.
 - 👀 I have experience in software development across web and mobile applications, robotic engineering, and desktop applications.
-- 🌱 I’m currently learning JAVA and RUST.
+- 🌱 I’m currently learning wide range of technologies.
+If you find something specific interesting about a topic and wanna chat, shoot me an email at sunil.shah@gwu.edu.
 - 💞️ I’m looking to collaborate on PROJECTS AND INTERNSHIPS.
-- 📫 How to reach me https://www.facebook.com/knight.shah/

 <!---
 Sunilshah-7/Sunilshah-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.